emeinhardt/gregex/README.md

 Note that this is a declarative specification of what linear code expressions are that represent a single glycan or a set of glycans (via the uncertainty operators about bond type and position).
 See e.g. [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) for more on why specifications like this are common.

 **NOTE 1:** The parser does *exactly* what it says on the tin: it checks syntactic well-formedness.
-It is somewhere between *not* the job of a parser (or not something you really want a parser to do) to check or enforce things like:
+Checking or enforcing things like
   - syntactic *conventions* about the linear ordering of children
   - whether a linear code representation describes something physically possible (= the *denonational semantics* of linear code).

+is somewhere between *not* the job of a parser and not something you really want a parser *per se* to do.

 Some other part of `gregex` might support these features on top of parsing eventually, but for now they are absent. (`glypy` might support some aspects of the second feature.)